A Resume Format and a Resume Template Are Different

 Chronological Resume Format

-A chronological resume in which the information is organized dates back to the most recent position, lasting 10-15 years.
+A chronological resume, in which the information is organized by dates, begins with the most recent position and spans 10-15 years.
 This stresses the positions you held and the companies where you worked.

 Recruiters and hiring managers like this resume format because it’s easy to read and demonstrates job seekers’ continuous career growth.
 This format is used when the individual has steady advancement, no employment gaps, and is applying for the same work.